cds-tech/ash_edgedb/documentation/how_to/test-with-postgres.md

 # Testing With Postgres

-When using AshPostgres resources in tests, you will likely want to include use a test case similar to the following.
+When using AshEdgeDB resources in tests, you will likely want to include use a test case similar to the following.
 This will ensure that your repo runs everything in a transaction.

 ```elixir
 defmodule MyApp.DataCase do